1961 Goldsboro B-52 crash: Consequences to Mark 39 bomb design

-A safety modification to Mark 39 Mod 2 weapons known as Alt 197 had been approved in January 1960, but not yet applied to all deployed weapons prior to the Goldsboro accident, and was not applied to the weapons involved in the accident.
-Alt 197 replaced the MC-722 Arm/Safe switch with the MC-1288 Arm/Safe switch, with the main change being that the latter would prevent the charging of the low-voltage thermal battery when the Arm/Safe switch was in the "Safe" position, and as such would make sure that no electrical current was available anywhere within the bomb to power additional switches or hardware, legitimately or not.
-After the accident, all other Mark 39 Mod 2 weapons without the modification were taken off of deployment status ("red-lined") until the modification could be applied to the remaining inventory of the weapons.
+A safety modification to Mark39 Mod2 weapons known as Alt197 had been approved in January 1960, but not yet applied to all deployed weapons prior to the Goldsboro accident, and was not applied to the weapons involved in the accident.
+Alt197 replaced the MC-772 Arm/Safe switch with the MC-1288 Arm/Safe switch, with the main change being that the latter would prevent the charging of the low-voltage thermal battery when the Arm/Safe switch was in the "Safe" position, and as such would make sure that no electrical current was available anywhere within the bomb to power additional switches or hardware, legitimately or not.
+After the accident, all other Mark39 Mod2 weapons without the modification were taken off of deployment status ("red-lined") until the modification could be applied to the remaining inventory of the weapons.

 Consequences to B-52 design

 Wet wings with integral fuel tanks considerably increased the fuel capacity of B-52G and H models, but were found to be experiencing 60% more stress during flight than did the wings of older models.
 Wings and other areas susceptible to fatigue were modified in 1964 under Boeing engineering change proposal ECP 1050.
 This was followed by a fuselage skin and longeron replacement (ECP 1185) in 1966, and the B-52 Stability Augmentation and Flight Control program (ECP 1195) in 1967.